publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1255a.md

                 (iii) __Relation to naturalization examination__

-                    In accordance with regulations of the Attorney General, an alien who has demonstrated under clause (i)(I) that the alien meets the requirements of [section 1423(a) of this title][/us/usc/t8/s1423/a] may be considered to have satisfied the requirements of that section for purposes of becoming naturalized as a citizen of the United States under subchapter III of this chapter.
+                    In accordance with regulations of the Attorney General, an alien who has demonstrated under clause (i)(I) that the alien meets the requirements of [section 1423(a) of this title][/us/usc/t8/s1423/a] may be considered to have satisfied the requirements of that section for purposes of becoming naturalized as a citizen of the United States under subchapter III.

         (2) __Termination of temporary residence__

-        The Attorney General shall provide for termination of temporary resident status granted an alien under subsection (a) of this section—
+        The Attorney General shall provide for termination of temporary resident status granted an alien under subsection (a)—

             (A) if it appears to the Attorney General that the alien was in fact not eligible for such status;

-            (B) if the alien commits an act that (i) makes the alien inadmissible to the United States as an immigrant, except as otherwise provided under subsection (d)(2) of this section, or (ii) is convicted of any felony or three or more misdemeanors committed in the United States; or
+            (B) if the alien commits an act that (i) makes the alien inadmissible to the United States as an immigrant, except as otherwise provided under subsection (d)(2), or (ii) is convicted of any felony or three or more misdemeanors committed in the United States; or

             (C) at the end of the 43rd month beginning after the date the alien is granted such status, unless the alien has filed an application for adjustment of such status pursuant to paragraph (1) and such application has not been denied.

         (3) __Authorized travel and employment during temporary residence__

-        During the period an alien is in lawful temporary resident status granted under subsection (a) of this section—
+        During the period an alien is in lawful temporary resident status granted under subsection (a)—

             (A) __Authorization of travel abroad__